 This is what you can do in order to improve your language skills (especially if English is not your native language):

 Actually, broadening/improving one's language skills is a very broad concept, it should be done in more than one ways at the same time which is highly recommended.
-One can NOT become better ONLY in one area, say, speaking, one MUST improve skills in ALL dimensions of the language!
+One can NOT become better ONLY in one area, say, reading, one MUST improve skills in ALL dimensions of the language!

 Learning language well requires being as active as possible and making the learning as FUN for oneself as possible.
 Taking lessons is always important, but equally important are these: